idleberg/ruby-sublime-tinker-tools/README.md

 ### scissors.rb

-Use `scissors.rb -i input_file [options]` to cut completion file into single snippet files.
+Use scissors to cut a completion file into many snippet files.

 #### Examples